HomeLatest NewsGovTechPunjab Police bag e-gov award for AI powered criminal search mobile app 'PAIS'

 Preferred Source of Google

 Last year, in order to utilize innovative technology in community policing, Punjab state police had joined hands with one of local artificial intelligence start-up, Staqu to commission PAIS.
-The project was helmed under the leadership of Dinkar Gupta, DG Intelligence, Punjab with the then IG OCCU Nilabh Kishore’s supervision.
+The project was helmed under the of Dinkar Gupta, DG Intelligence, Punjab with the then IG OCCU Nilabh Kishore’s supervision.

 Short for Punjab Artificial Intelligence System, the PAIS app allowed Punjab police to digitize criminal records and automate criminal search and various critical analysis at ground zero.
 With features like facial recognition, PAIS retrieved information of criminals from the records, in real-time.
 It further supports police personnel via innovative features like gang analysis, phonetic search and more.
-Till date, the PAIS has a rich database of over 90,000 criminals and has helped the state police nab over 100 criminals.
+Till date, the PAIS has a rich digital database of over 90,000 criminals and has helped the state police nab over 100 criminals.

 Advertisement